 In order to continue to enjoy the benefits offered by the forest, it is crucial that large forest blocks remain intact.
 When forestland is broken up into smaller parcels it is referred to as “parcelization” and the result is typically an increase in the number of people who own the original piece of land.
 This land ownership pattern can result in new housing and infrastructure development (roads, septic, utility lines, etc.).
 When this development occurs, it “fragments” the landscape and, depending on the location and scale, can negatively affect plant and animal species, wildlife habitat (called habitat fragmentation), and water quality.
 It can also affect the contiguous ownership and management of forest parcels, and thus the availability of tracts of forestland that are large enough to contribute to Vermont’s rural economy.

-Though it can be hard to notice on a day-to-day basis, the parcelization trends are rather dramatic.
-For example, the number of parcels in the state increased from 61,900 in 1983 to 88,000 in 2008, with the increase occurring predominately in smaller parcel sizes.
+Though it can be hard to notice on a day-to-day basis, the parcelization in Vermont is increasing.
+For example, the number of parcels in the state increased from approximately 315,000 in 2004 to 322,000 in 2016, with the increase occurring predominately in smaller parcel sizes.
 Much of this parcelization is associated with residential development, which happens incrementally, only a few lots at a time.
 Additional drivers of parcelization include rising property taxes, the increasing average age of private forest landowners and the lack of estate planning, suburbanization, and inadequate land use planning.

 VNRC studied subdivision trends in 22 communities and found that the average subdivision resulted in between 2.1 and 3.9 lots (including the original parcel).
 For more information, please see “Phase II: Informing Land Use Planning and Forestland Conservation Through Subdivision and Parcelization Trend Information” (VNRC, 2014).